yashsahugtx/skype-docs/Skype/UCMA/ucma-applications-coexistence-migration-and-upgrade-scenarios.md

 ### Deploying a UCMA 2.0 application against Lync Server 2013

 > [!IMPORTANT]
-> <P>This scenario is supported, but not recommended.</P>
+> This scenario is supported, but not recommended.

 A UCMA 2.0 application is connected directly to Skype for Business Server 2015.
 Check with the application vendor to see whether such a deployment is certified.

 The following illustration shows this topology.

-Deploying a UCMA 2.0 application against Lync Server 2013
+**Deploying a UCMA 2.0 application against Lync Server 2013**

 ![Deploy a UCMA 2.0 app against Lync Server 2013](images/Dn466143.Migr_Scenario4_LS2013(Office.16).png "Deploy a UCMA 2.0 app against Lync Server 2013")

 1. Get OCSCore.MSI from the installer.
 For more information, see the relevant section in [Migration and coexistence details (UCMA 2.0 and UCMA 3.0)](migration-and-coexistence-details-ucma-2-0-and-ucma-3-0.md).